 Traditional RBROR regulation provides intrinsic incentives for utilities to have costs in excess of those associated with efficient operations.
-As a result, strict adherence to a cost-of-service approach in the regulatory process can produce rates that reflect inefficiencies inherent in both the utilities' operations as well as in the cost accounting systems.2 Lacking the disciplining force of competitive markets, the end result is cost inefficiency.
-In addition, RBROR regulation can also provide disincentives for both conservation and demand management programs.
+As a result, strict adherence to a cost-of-service approach in the regulatory process can produce rates that reflect inefficiencies inherent in both the utilities' operations as well as in the cost accounting systems.
+Lacking the disciplining force of competitive markets, the end result is cost inefficiency.
+In addition, RBROR regulation can also provide

-1 James C. Bonbright, Albert L. Danielsen, and David R. Kamerschen, Principles of Public Utility Rates (Arlington, Virginia: Public Utilities Reports, 1988), 559-572.
+&lt;sup>1 James C. Bonbright, Albert L. Danielsen, and David R. Kamerschen, Principles of Public Utility Rates (Arlington, Virginia: Public Utilities Reports, 1988), 559-572.

-2 Robert J. Keegan and Paul F. Levy, "Options for Modifying Rate Base Regulation," in New Regulatory and Management Strategies in a Changing Market Environment, eds.
+&lt;sup>2 Robert J. Keegan and Paul F. Levy, "Options for Modifying Rate Base Regulation," in New Regulatory and Management Strategies in a Changing Market Environment, eds.
 Harry M. Trebing and Patrick C. Mann (East Lansing, Michigan: Institute of Public Utilities, 1987), 3-21.